 The County’s actual annual growth percentage of secured property taxes collected between fiscal years 2018-19 and 2019-20 for year 3 salary adjustment; and between fiscal years 2019-20 and 2020-21 for year 4 salary adjustment, divided by 1.5, respectively.

-5.3.3 Additional Salary Adjustments – Staff Psychiatrist

-Effective the pay period that begins March 24, 2020, the County will provide an additional salary adjustment by increasing the adjusted A-I step of the Staff Psychiatrist classification by seventeen cents ($0.17) per hour.

-Effective the pay period that begins March 23, 2021, County will provide an additional salary adjustment by increasing the adjusted A-I step of the Staff Psychiatrist classification by seventeen cents ($0.17) per hour.

-The additional salary adjustments provided for in Section 5.3.3 are reflected in Appendix A.1.

 5.4 Hourly Cash Allowance

 The County shall pay each permanent full and part time employee, in addition to their hourly regular earning rate from the salary schedule, a cash allowance of $3.45 per pay status hour that the employee is in paid status excluding overtime, up to a maximum of eighty (80) hours in a pay period (or approximately a maximum of $600.00 per month).